-The Compensation Committee has historically granted long-term incentive compensation for each fiscal year after financial results are available for the prior fiscal year at a regularly scheduled meeting.
+The Compensation Committee has historically made the annual grants of long-term incentive compensation at a regularly scheduled meeting after financial results are available for the prior fiscal year.
 As the Compensation Committee's meeting schedule is established before the start of each fiscal year, the proximity of any grants to earnings announcements or other market events is coincidental.
-For annual awards, the Compensation Committee's policy is to grant option and RSU awards on the date it approves them.
-The option exercise price is determined under the terms of the LTIP (typically, the closing price on the date of grant) and cannot be less than the fair market value of our common stock as of that date.
-Besides annual option awards, our NEOs may receive options with the commencement of employment or upon promotion.
-In these cases, the exercise price is typically the closing price of our common stock on the date the Compensation Committee approves the award.
+The Compensation Committee's policy is to grant option and RSU awards on or after the date it approves them.
+For options, the exercise price is determined under the terms of the LTIP (typically, the closing price of our common stock on the Nasdaq Stock Market on the date of grant) and cannot be less than the fair market value of our common stock as of that date.
+In the case of Mr. Angrick, who beneficially owns greater than 10% of the Company's outstanding common stock, the option exercise price for any options granted to him which are intended to be incentive stock options cannot be less than 110% of the fair market value of our common stock on the date of grant.
+Besides grants of options made as part of long-term incentive compensation awards, executive officers may receive options with the commencement of employment or upon promotion.
+In these cases, the exercise price is typically the closing price of our common stock on the Nasdaq Stock Market on the date the Compensation Committee approves the award.

-Fiscal 2021 Long-Term Equity Compensation.
-For fiscal 2021, the Compensation Committee chose to grant a mix of option and RSU awards to each of our NEOs.
-Each NEO received 70% of his equity compensation in the form of options and 30% in the form of RSUs.
+Fiscal 2023 Long-Term Equity Compensation.
+For fiscal 2023, the Compensation Committee chose to grant a mix of option and RSU awards to each of our NEOs.
+Each NEO received 70% of his equity compensation in the form of RSUs and 30% in the form of options.
 Half of the granted options and RSUs have time-based vesting criteria while the other half have performance-based vesting criteria.
-The time-based options and RSUs vest over a four-year period with 25% vesting on each of January 1, 2022.
-January 1, 2023, January 1, 2024 and January 1, 2025.
-The performance-based options and RSUs vest based on the Company's achievement of certain stock price appreciation milestones over a four-year period.
-Beginning on January 1, 2022 and on each April 1, July 1, October 1 and January 1 through January 1, 2025 (each, a "Measurement Date"), the Company's stock price will be measured based on the average closing stock price over the 20 trading days preceding each Measurement Date.
-If the measured average closing stock price exceeds a stock price appreciation milestones and vesting:
+The time-based options vest over a four-year period with 25% vesting on January 1, 2024 and 1/48th vesting each month thereafter for 36 months.
+The time-based RSUs vest over a four-year period with 25% vesting on each of January 1, 2024, January 1, 2025, January 1, 2026 and January 1, 2027.

+Performance-based options and RSUs vest only if the Company achieves certain financial milestones.
+For fiscal 2023, the Compensation Committee selected Consolidated Direct Profit and Consolidated AEBITDA, each weighted equally, as the financial milestones that must be satisfied for performance-based vesting.
+Beginning on January 1, 2024 and on each April 1, July 1, October 1 and January 1 through January 1, 2026 (each, a "Measurement Date"), the Company's trailing 12-month Consolidated Direct Profit and Consolidated AEBITDA results will be compared to the below tables to determine what percentage of vesting has occurred.